LOADING ...

 fingers - there, that's the scheme - and corkin' whisky, too

-Well, here's luck, boys; and landlord, my best to you.
+Well, here's luck, boys; and landlord, my regards to you.

-"You've treated me pretty kindly and I'd like to you how
+"You've treated me pretty kindly and I'd to tell you how

 As I told you once, I was a man a muscle, frame and health

-And, but for a blunder, ought to have made wealth.
+And, but for a blunder, to have made considerable wealth.

-"I was a painter - not one that daubed on and wood
+"I was a painter - not one that on bricks and wood

-But an artist and for my age, was rated good
+But an artist and for my age, was pretty good

-I worked hard at my canvas and I was bidding fair to
+I worked at my canvas and I was bidding fair to rise

-'Coz gradually I saw the star of fame my eyes.
+'Coz gradually I saw the star of before my eyes.

-"I a picture perhaps you've seen, 'tis called the 'CHASE OF FAME'
+"I made a perhaps you've seen, 'tis called the 'CHASE OF FAME'

 It brought me fifteen hundred pounds and to my name